Fried Chicken Po’ Boys with Spicy Remoulade Sauce

 How to Make the Best Fried Chicken

-It is a simple fried chicken recipe that is full of flavor!
-This chicken is tender on the inside with a crispy outer layer.
-Layer your roll with remoulade sauce, and a fried chicken piece, and top it with a light and tasty coleslaw.
-Sink your teeth in this delicious sandwich with all the goods with it!
+This fried chicken is full of flavor!
+The chicken is tender on the inside with a crispy, savory outer layer.
+Layer your sandwich with remoulade sauce, a fried chicken piece, and top with a light and tasty coleslaw.
+Sink your teeth in this delicious sandwich and enjoy!

 1. Dredge chicken – Filet the two chicken breasts so you have four thin pieces of chicken.
 In one small bowl mix together the milk and egg.
 In another small bowl mix together the Wondra flour and Cajun seasoning.